wp-languages/wp-languages.github.io/README.md

 If your language is not listed in the response we can't help you.
 You'll need to ask from wp-core translators instead.

-This is pretty static repository and we can't add all possible plugins here.
+This is pretty static repository, and we can't add all possible plugins here.

 ## Manually adding any language zip to your composer.json
-There's also manual method of including any translation in wordpress.org.
+There's also manual method of including any translation in WordPress.org.
 This is useful because we can't include all plugins in this repository.
 Let's look how to add french (fr_FR) jetpack translations.
 First search the api for jetpack translations:

 ```bash
 $ curl -s 'https://api.wordpress.org/translations/plugins/1.0/?slug=jetpack' | python -m json.tool